 Investing in our Class B common stock involves risk.
-See the section titled "Risk Factors" in this prospectus for a discussion of the factors you should carefully consider before deciding to
+See the section titled "Risk Factors" in this prospectus for a discussion of the factors you should carefully consider before deciding to invest in our Class B common stock.

-NASDAQ symbol "BSY"
+Proposed NASDAQ symbol